Class Objective: We will explain a little bit about the BibleView Option Icons (Menu) at the left of the BibleView window.

 First of all, you will need to open a BibleView window if one is not already open.
 F11 will open a new BibleView window.
 (A BibleView window is a window that allows you to view a Bible.
 Secondly, if the menu icons are not visible you will need to toggle them on, with Control+T.

 Verse History Icons

-6. The Personality of the Holy Spirit
+PDF:Watchman Nee The Communion of the Holy Spirit.

 These icons allow you to retrack your steps as you navigate through many verses in the Bible.
 This verse History is saved from this present theWord session only, but it allows you to go backward and then forwards through the verse history.
 If you click the small black triangle to the right of each icon, you will see a complete list of the verses you visited in this session.
 Note that the left arrow is to go back, and the right arrow is to go forward in the list.
 When you first start TW, these icons will be grayed out, and as you make a path through the Bible visiting different verses the left arrow will become active.
 If you use the left arrow to go back to visit a previously visited verse, then the right arrow will become active.
 Also, note that the particular Bible version that you used when visiting a verse is also saved.

 These icons are very simple to use and understand.
 The top two icons will move you to the beginning of the previous or next book of the Bible (from where the Bible is currently located).
 The next two icons, with kind of a book in the background, will move you forward or back a chapter in the current book (moving to the next or previous book-chapter if at the beginning or end of a book).
 The last two up and down icons are to move forward or backward one verse.